Birth Date: | 6 August 1936 |

 Occupation: | General Counsel |

 Gnaizda was born in Brooklyn, in New York City, NY, to Samuel and Sandra (née Ackerman) Gnaizda.[2]
 He was raised in the Brownsville section of the borough.
-After Stuyvesant High School, he was graduated from Columbia College of Columbia University in 1957 and Yale Law School in 1960; he was admitted to the California Bar on January 9, 1962.[3]
+After Stuyvesant High School, he was graduated from Columbia College of Columbia University in 1957 and Yale Law School in 1960.
+He was admitted to the New York Bar that same year and the California Bar on January 9, 1962.[3]

-In the Oscar Award-winning documentary film Inside Job (2010) by Charles H. Ferguson about the financial crisis of 2007-2010, Gnaizda "characterizes the Obama administration as 'a Wall Street government,' a take Mr. Ferguson clearly endorses."[5]
+In the Oscar Award-winning documentary film Inside Job (2010) by Charles H. Ferguson about the 2007–2008 financial crisis, Gnaizda "characterizes the Obama administration as 'a Wall Street government,' a take Mr. Ferguson clearly endorses."[8]

 After retiring from the Greenlining Institute, he joined National Asian American Coalition and National Diversity Coalition as their general counsel, where he worked with Faith Bautista to empower minorities in home ownership and economic development.